 When we left each other I gave her a hug and she hugged me back, and I felt that sense of connection, that she hugged me tighter and for longer, and that when she did I felt some of the pain I was feeling squeezed out of me.
 She took away the pain I was feeling for a moment.
 She gave me hope.
 Hope I could be happy.
 Hope I could be normal.
 That she could save me - and I, her.

 We begin seeing each other, sharing our love of eating good food, watching Alan Partridge and the usual, my life all of a sudden feeling as if a window had been opened.
-The friends I’d confided in told me not to be too hasty in getting involved, knowing I had not dealt with my break up with Karen, that I had not yet sifted through the hot embers of something unique, wonderful and special that we had once had.
-I told them I was over it, and had been for ages, but yet Karen was all I often thought about, the puzzle of how things go wrong, layer upon layer of complexities.
+The friends I’d confided in told me not to be too hasty in getting involved, knowing I had not dealt with my break-up with Karen, that I had not yet sifted through the hot embers of something unique, wonderful and special that we had once had.
+I told them I was over it and had been for ages, but yet Karen was all I often thought about, the puzzle of how things go wrong, layer upon layer of complexities.
 Someone said recently I had been a fool to break up with Karen, and I’d said we’d chosen medals and mountains over each other, but no flippant answer could ever put how I felt to rest - but Menna dulled these thoughts.
-With Menna I forgot those burning coals.
-I confided in Ella that I’d met Menna and she made me happy, to which she replied “Going to Nandos makes me happy, but I wouldn’t eat there everyday”.
-Others warned me that Menna was too young, ‘closer to Ella in age than you’, but I didn’t want to listen to the doubters, after all life is long enough for mistakes, but to short for regrets.
+With Menna, I forgot those burning coals.
+I confided in Ella that I’d met Menna and she made me happy, to which she replied “Going to Nandos makes me happy, but I wouldn’t eat there every day”.
+Others warned me that Menna was too young, ‘closer to Ella in age than you’, but I didn’t want to listen to the doubters, after all, life is long enough for mistakes, but too short for regrets.

 We moved in together, trying to make a normal family, which had been my ideal, even if I began to realise I wasn’t well suited to this normal life I’d figured I needed.

-Then a few weeks ago Menna was asked to speak at the Woman’s climbing symposium in Glasgow, something I think she was pretty shocked at, after all she was a nobody (she actually has a some great stuff to say).
-When she told me I was away in America and I could tell she was scared to agree to speak, after all there would be all the current greats there.
+Then a few weeks ago Menna was asked to speak at the Woman’s climbing symposium in Glasgow, something I think she was pretty shocked at, after all, she was a nobody (she actually has some great stuff to say).
+When she told me I was away in America and I could tell she was scared to agree to speak, after all, there would be all the current greats there.
 Mina, Shauna, Hazel and the rest - what could she talk about?

-I think it’s sad that we don’t value our own stories as much as others, that a woman who had brought up a beautiful child alone, given up her own youthful dreams, worked, studied, had her heart broken, and yet remained a beautiful human being can be judged as lesser than a woman who pulls hard on plastic, or grit, who is self focused and selfish (no offence intended!).
-Why is it this way, that they view their words and thoughts and deeds of having less value just because they can’t pull so hard?
-I guess because they are ordinary, ordinarily extraordinary, lives who’s theatre and tragedy go on all around us and mostly unseen and not shared, only the odd glimpse when you take the time to look, and to ask.
-“I drove a lorry for thirty years but the one thing I was good at” said the man beside me, holding his bottle of pale ale “was drinking and whoring”, while another, on a train, tells me of pulling off a seventy year old homeless man’s socks in a police shower, and seeing his toes come away with the fabric, lost to frostbite.
+I think it’s sad that we don’t value our own stories as much as others, that a woman who had brought up a beautiful child alone, given up her own youthful dreams, worked, studied, had her heartbroken, and yet remained a beautiful human being can be judged as lesser than a woman who pulls hard on plastic, or grit, who is self-focused and selfish (no offence intended!).
+Why is it this way, that they view their words and thoughts and deeds as having less value just because they can’t pull so hard?
+I guess because they are ordinary, ordinarily extraordinary, lives whose theatre and tragedy go on all around us and mostly unseen and not shared, only the odd glimpse when you take the time to look and to ask.
+“I drove a lorry for thirty years but the one thing I was good at,” said the man beside me, holding his bottle of pale ale “was drinking and whoring”, while another, on a train, tells me of pulling off a seventy-year-old homeless man’s socks in a police shower and seeing his toes come away with the fabric, lost to frostbite.
 I ask a man how he ever overcame the bitterness of a wife who robbed him of everything he owned, and he answers “It helped me to rise, to walk a higher road”.